 The College of Medicine launched several magnet initiatives in the past few years to build on existing research and clinical strengths.
-By “connecting the dots” UAMS medical expertise and resources associated with different diseases and spread across many departments and laboratories, can be focused on improving the health of all Arkansans.
+By “connecting the dots,” UAMS medical expertise and resources associated with different diseases and spread across many departments and laboratories, can be focused on improving the health of all Arkansans.
 The COM magnet groups meet on a quarterly basis.
-Some are well established and active, while others are fledgling efforts that have just begun to build momentum or are exploring their focus.
+Some are well established and active, while others are building momentum or are exploring their focus.
 The following active groups are updated below.

 – The COM cardiovascular magnet initiative has grown and evolved into the UAMS Cardiovascular Center (UCVC).

 – Nancy Rusch, PhD, Chair of the Dept. of Pharmacology/Toxicology, David Rutlen, MD, Professor of Internal Medicine and Director of the Division of Cardiovascular Medicine, and Jean McSweeney, PhD, RN, Professor and Associate Dean in the College of Nursing serve as co-directors for the UCVC in alliance with steering committee representatives from several UAMS colleges.

 -The UCVC hosts a seminar series featuring internal and guest speakers sharing their areas of expertise in cardiovascular medicine.
 Steve Post, PhD., Professor in the Dept of Pathology, serves as the Director of the UCVC Seminar Series.
 These seminars are held monthly in conjunction with Cardiology Grand Rounds.

 – UCVC hosts a cardiovascular research interest group, UCVC Research Updates, which meets on the first and third Tuesdays of each month for the purpose of fostering interaction and collaboration between clinical and basic science researchers.
 UCVC Research Updates is directed by Philip Palade, PhD, Professor in the Dept of Pharmacology & Toxicology.